face-hh/griddycode/README.md

 | `detect_functions(content: String) -> Array[String]` | `detect_functions("const test = 3; function main() {}; async init() => { main() }")` | Called by GriddyCode upon input.
 Results are showed in the autocomplete feature. | This must be provided by the Lua script.
 It must return an array of strings (i.e. ["main", "init"]). |
 | `detect_variables(content: String) -> Array[String]` | `detect_variables("const test = 3;")` | Called by GriddyCode upon input.
 Results are showed in the autocomplete feature. | This must be provided by the Lua script.
 It must return an array of strings (i.e. ["test"]). |

+*Note: to provide reserved variables/functions (i.e. `Math`/`parseInt()` in JS) you can have them as preset values in the array you return.
+GriddyCode will handle the rest!*
 ### Themes
 #### Introduction
 To add a theme, create a file in the **"themes"** folder with any name. (i.e. "dracula.lua").
 You will be able to choose it within GriddyCode.